Forty Stories

-Forty Stories collects forty of Donald Barthelme's short stories, several of which originally appeared in The New Yorker.
+Forty Stories collects forty of American writer and professor Donald Barthelme's short stories, several of which originally appeared in The New Yorker.
 The book was first published by G. P. Putnam's Sons in 1987.

 While Sixty Stories includes many longer narratives, the stories in Forty Stories are pithy.
 Many last for fewer than five pages, and display Barthelme's flash fictional tendencies.
 They also abound in historical references and surreal juxtapositions.
 One story involves a World War I Secret Police investigator, a trio of German warplanes, and the artist Paul Klee.
 Another is a parodic rewriting of the fairy-tale Bluebeard, perhaps inspired by Angela Carter's story "The Bloody Chamber."
 Yet another consists of a single seven-page-long sentence (without a concluding period).

-The following stories appear in the book: